Seeed-Studio/wiki-documents/docs/Wio-RP2040-with-Arduino-WIFI.md

 - [Wio RP2040 mini Dev Board](https://www.seeedstudio.com/Wio-RP2040-mini-Dev-Board-p-4933.html) x1
 - Computer x1
-- USB typc cable x1
+- USB typc C cable x1

 !!!Tip
     Some USB cables can only supply power and cannot transfer data.
-If you don't have a usb cable or don't know if your usb cable can transmit data, you can check [seeed USB type C support USB 3.1](https://www.seeedstudio.com/USB-3-1-Type-C-to-A-Cable-1-Meter-3-1A-p-4085.html).
+If you don't have a USB cable or don't know if your USB cable can transmit data, you can check [seeed USB type C support USB 3.1](https://www.seeedstudio.com/USB-3-1-Type-C-to-A-Cable-1-Meter-3-1A-p-4085.html).

 - Step 1.
 Prepare a Wio RP2040 mini Dev Board and a Type-C cable.
-- Step 2. **Press and hold** the 'boot' button while you are going to connect the board to compuetr.
+- Step 2. **Press and hold** the 'boot' button while you are going to connect the board to computer.
 - Step 3.
 Connect and check if a disk appears on the computer.

 If all goes well, the red power LED on Wio RP2040 mini Dev Board should be turn on and a disk should appear on the computer.